Hand-holding notebook written Medicare Supplement Insurance

 Coinsurance and Copays

 Not all insurers are the same when it comes to coinsurance and copays.
-Some policies don’t cover them at all, leaving you to pay a chunk of the costs.
+Some policies don’t cover them, leaving you to pay many costs.

 Deductibles